 For someone who is curious about a monk’s life, here is a chance to be able to talk to a monk.
-There are a few temples in Thailand where you can enter at some time in the day and request to chat with a monk.
+There are a few temples in Thailand where you can request to chat with a monk.
+These have fixed timings though.
 It is an experience of a lifetime.
 Make sure you are respectable and dressed properly.

 60. Get a Sak Yant Tattoo